Exhibitions

 We will be sharing our day with the Global Fashioning Assembly online on the 19th of October.

-The Global Fashioning Assembly is a biennial online gathering of local fashion coalitions from around the world to de-center and decolonise knowledge creation and sharing on body fashioning practices and heritages.
+The GFA is a biennial online gathering of local fashion coalitions from around the world to de-center and decolonise knowledge creation and sharing on body fashioning practices and heritages.
 GFA was initiated in 2021 by the Research Collective on Decoloniality & Fashion (RCDF), a not-for-profit organisation registered in the Netherlands.

 Hui Auaha o Aotearoa 2024 is supported by the City Centre targeted rate.